 Automaton (and on and on)...

-In another quote of Holly’s, this time in the promotional material attached to her album, she captures an AI/music idyll, explaining how she’d, “like for people to have a sense of agency when approaching technology in their lives.
+In another quote of Herndon’s, this time in the promotional material attached to her album, she captures an AI/music idyll, explaining how she’d, “like for people to have a sense of agency when approaching technology in their lives.
 I want them to know there’s a future that doesn’t sound like the past.
 It doesn’t have to be some sort of sci-fi hellscape where the machines take over.
 It can be beautiful.”

 This is the ultimate positive example of how AI can encourage and help to create whole new forms, sounds and approaches to electronic music... but it also inadvertently connotes a darker negative.
 If artists and music lovers don’t have a sense of agency when approaching technology, we will get left behind and potentially duped by those who are savvy with the technology; for every innovative experiment and collaboration with AI, there are many more cynical commercial applications of it within mainstream music.